KabilPreethamK/tubelearns/README.md

 - Saves cleaned transcripts into separate text files.
 - Supports individual video URLs, batch processing from a list of URLs, and entire playlists.
 - Streamlines the dataset collection process for machine learning applications.
+- New Feature: Tokenization and Punctuation Removal for text preprocessing.

 ## Installation

-You can install the required dependencies using `pip`:
+You can install the required dependencies using pip:

 ```bash
 pip install tubelearns